InfinityBowman/InfinityBowman/README.md

 ### Hi there 👋

-- 🔭 I’m currently working on figuring out webdev stuff as well as audio/DSP programming audio plugins.
+- 🔭 I’m currently working on figuring out webdev stuff as well as audio/DSP programming for audio plugins.
 - 🌱 I’m currently learning the above.
 - 💬 Ask me about music.
 I like music.
 - 📫 How to reach me: jacobamaynard@proton.me